COVID-19 (Coronavirus) Updates

 - 2000 number classes are second year level classes

 - 3000 number classes are third year level classes

 - 4000 number classes are fourth year level classes

 To register for classes, you will need to be admitted to St. Edward's University as an exchange student and submit the required vaccination documents.
 Once this has been completed and registration opens, International Student Services will send your PIN number (a code you need to complete registration) by email.

-With your PIN, you can log in to myHilltop and search for Register for Courses (Banner 9).
+With your PIN, you can log in to the online registration system.
 Choose the correct term (spring or fall) and find the classes you need to take.
 The registration system will tell you if the class is full or conflicts with another class on your schedule.
 Click "add" and then "submit" to register for the course.

 When A Class You Want Is Closed

 - First, be sure to check if there is another section of the class that is available.

 - Work with your home university to see if there is another class that fits into your degree plan.

 - If the class is full the registration system will ask if you would like to go on the waitlist.
 Choose "waitlist" from the drop-down menu and then "submit changes."
 If a space becomes available in the class, a student on the waitlist will have the opportunity to add.
 You will receive an email if a class becomes available from the waitlist and you will have 24 hours to confirm the registration for the class.
 It is very important to check your St. Edward's University email daily if you are on the waitlist.
 International Student Services cannot guarantee that you will be placed in a class that you are waitlisted for, but please feel free to contact us if you need assistance.